CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 # Next steps

-Start the CluedIn installation process as described in our [Installation guide](/deployment/azure-marketplace/step-3).
+Start the CluedIn installation process as described in our <a href="/deployment/azure-marketplace/step-3" target="_blank">Installation guide</a>.